EsotericSoftware/spine-runtimes/spine-threejs/README.md

 # spine-threejs

-spine-threejs has been deprecated and is superseded by [spine-ts THREE.JS backend](../spine-ts).
+spine-threejs has been replaced by [spine-ts THREE.JS backend](../spine-ts).